-I have no commission, but I get 5 per cent discount when I pay my account half yearly.
+I have no commission, but I get a 5 per cent discount when I pay my account half-yearly.

-It is evident the men understood they were to go to the store, because they did go regularly.
+It is evident the men understood they were to go to the store because they did go regularly.
 I never undeceived them.
 The men gradually ceased to go to the store as the pressure upon them relaxed – in fact, the less the men were prepared to go to the store, the less they went.
-In the pay clerk’s office there were no means of checking the men who “sloped” the store.
+In the pay clerk’s office, there was no means of checking the men who “sloped” the store.
 I don’t think many of the pay-men go to the store.
 They get credit in the village.”

 In 1844, an attempt was made to further extend (and clarify) the 1823 Master and Servant Act.
 The proposed reform would have made workers paid by the piece (hourly paid) subject to the Master and Servant Act, regardless of their trade.